 This means that the playing field for political stations is completely different from that of private stations that are run solely on commercial lines.

+What is your relationship with the MCA, which also regulates broadcasting?
+Which are those areas where the two authorities collaborate well?
 Our relationship with the MCA is excellent.
 There is a good working relationship between the two authorities since although we know we are separate entities, we have to collaborate together on certain aspects.

 The BA supervises the content side, while the MCA supervises the technical aspect.
 For instance, if want to issue a licence to a community radio station, we ask the MCA to assign a frequency for that station.